Orange County Lemon Law Lawyer

 Although I won’t be able to help if your car has been stolen, I can certainly be of great assistance if you purchased a lemon, or if your auto dealer defrauded you.
 Most lawyers practice in a variety of sub-areas of law.
 I have been practicing exclusively in California lemon law and auto dealer fraud for nearly 30 years now, and there isn’t much that can happen that I haven’t seen many, many times before.
 Hire me today as your Orange County lemon law attorney at The Law Offices of Douglas D. Law, Esq, and let me protect you against fraud.

 Overview of the Lemon Law

-The California lemon law, part of the Song-Beverly Consumer Warranty Act, provides purchasers with the option of compelling the dealer to replace or buy back their car if they purchased a lemon, and meet certain criteria.
+The CA lemon law, part of the Song-Beverly Consumer Warranty Act, provides purchasers with the option of compelling the dealer to replace or buy back their car if they purchased a lemon, and meet certain criteria.
 The following criteria apply, (among others):